ru22-14/beauty-boutique/README.md

 - As a <strong>Site User</strong>, I understand the purpose of the website So that I can find what I am looking for and eventually make a purchase. <hr>

+- As a <strong>Site User</strong>, after signup or login I can see The Home Page so that I can explore the additional features which are allowed to a registered User.

 - As a <strong>Site User</strong> I can easily navigate around the website so that I can explore it and can go on different pages where I want to go. <hr>

 - As a <strong>Site User</strong> I can easily navigate to the products page so that I can choose from them and make a purchase. <hr>